korjik/synordvpn-reconnect/README.md

-# NordVPN Openvpn Reconnect Script for Synology Task Scheduler
+# NordVPN OpenVPN Reconnect Script for Synology Task Scheduler

 Bash script that automatically reconnects OpenVPN to the least loaded recommended serever.